 Frank R. Lautenberg Professor of Ethics and Corporate Governance

-A lawyer and political scientist, Professor Horton teaches the popular elective course Modern Political Economy.
+Professor Horton teaches the popular elective course Modern Political Economy.
 A member of the Columbia Business School faculty since 1970, he served two years while on leave from the School as Executive Director of the Temporary Commission on City Finances during the New York City fiscal crisis, and later served 15 years as Director of Research and President of the Citizens Budget Commission.
 His publications on...

 Co-Director of the Tamer Center for Social Enterprise; Elizabeth B. Strickler '86 and Mark T. Gallogly '86 Faculty Director; Professor of Professional Practice